Police investigators’ actions under the spotlight at Dennis Oland murder trial

 Within hours of Richard Oland’s body being discovered on July 7, 2011, Dennis was identified by police as their prime suspect.

+“We are confident that findings from such an inquiry will support the conclusions that the investigation was filled with missteps and Dennis should never have been charged,” they said in the statement.

+“There is a significant public interest in investigating the deficiencies in the Saint John Police Force as soon as possible so that these deficiencies can be remedied.”

-Already two police officers have told the court about the numerous officers who visited the murder scene.
+Already two police officers have told Oland’s trial about the numerous officers who visited the murder scene.
 About 20 police officers made their way to Oland’s uptown Saint John office on the day his beaten body was discovered on the floor by his desk.

 Gold suggested during cross examination of Const.
 Duane Squires it was like a sightseeing tour.
 In addition to the steady stream of police officers, there were also paramedics, the coroner and funeral home workers who assisted with removal of the body.